 Time is up for the internal combustion engine.
-Even the European Commission has acknowledged that the new emission standards will be the last rules for conventional vehicles before moving to zero-and low emission alternatives, so that we can ensure a healthy, green recovery from the COVID-19 epidemic and tackle the climate crisis effectively.
+Even the European Commission has acknowledged that the new emission standards will be the last rules for conventional vehicles before moving to zero-and low emission alternatives so that we can ensure a healthy, green recovery from the COVID-19 epidemic and tackle the climate crisis effectively.

-This is the beginning of the end: the European Commission is now in the process of reviewing the existing rules for vehicle emission standards and as core part of the European Green Deal, new emission standards are needed to fix the allowed pollution levels from vehicles.
-While reviewing the existing rules, new regulation is needed before phasing out the internal combustion engine, a move necessary to achieve 2030 Climate targets.
+This is the beginning of the end: the European Commission is now in the process of reviewing the existing rules for vehicle emission standards and as a core part of the European Green Deal, new emission standards are needed to fix the allowed pollution levels from vehicles.
+While reviewing the existing rules, the new regulation is needed before phasing out the internal combustion engine, a move necessary to achieve 2030 Climate targets.
 These new EURO 7 standards will be the final ones.

 Transport pollution and public health – The role of Emission Standards

 Transport is a key source of air pollution and the overwhelming majority of people in Europe live in cities.
 The COVID-19 crisis has made it clear and visible that cleaning the air, especially in cities is possible.

 A sustainable way of reducing air pollution requires a coherent strategy, many regulations re-enforcing each other.
 Apart from giving significant support for public transport, regulating the emission limits of conventional vehicles is a key part of the puzzle: apart from cleaning the old, polluting cars, vans and buses, new vehicles must be as clean as possible!
 New emission standards can be the bridge between the old and new models so that the damage to our health and the climate from the latest cars produced is as minimal as possible.

 What are the New Standards of Euro 7?